 You know you have a stuck Xbox One game install pretty quickly.
 After growing for a while, the percentage of your game that’s been installed suddenly stops increasing.
 It never reaches 100 percent.
 This can happen when you’re installing a game from a disc or downloading one from the store that’s built into the Xbox One.

 Exactly what is causing stuck Xbox One game installs remains unclear.
-Luckily, community members have found ways to fix stuck Xbox One game installs without needing to restore your console back to factory settings.
+Luckily, community members have found ways to fix stuck Xbox One game installs without needing to restore your console back to factory settings, which takes a long time.

 How to Fix Stuck Xbox One Game Installs: Method 1 Clearing Your Save and Cache